 Seagrass beds are found in many marine park estuaries and are another very important habitat for a range of marine life.
 Fish, prawns and swimmer crabs are often spotted hiding and feeding amongst the seagrass.
 Seagrass also assists in sediment stabilisation, where it helps to reduce erosion.
-There are six species of seagrass found in NSW waters, but the most common are Zostera capricorni (bottom right), Halophila ovalis and Posidonia australis (bottom left).
+There are six species of seagrass found in NSW waters, but the most common are Zostera capricorni (bottom left), Halophila ovalis (bottom right) and Posidonia australis.